pinyin/observable_state_lifecycle/README.md

 ```

-You can also pass your own instance of `StateLifecycleObserver` to addLifecycleObserver, preferably by creating a subclass of `StateLifecycleSubject`.
+You can also pass your own instance of `LifecycleObserver` to addLifecycleObserver, preferably by creating a subclass of `LifecycleSubject`.